opensearch-project/documentation-website/_ml-commons-plugin/api.md

 `node_ids` | String | Returns all tasks and profiles from a specific node.
 `model_ids` | String | Returns runtime data for a specific model.
 You can string together multiple model IDs to return multiple model profiles.
 `task_ids` | String | Returns runtime data for a specific task.
 You can string together multiple task IDs to return multiple task profiles.
 `return_all_tasks` | Boolean | Determines whether or not a request returns all tasks.
-When set to `false` task profiles are left out of the response.
+When set to `false`, task profiles are left out of the response.
 `return_all_models` | Boolean | Determines whether or not a profile request returns all models.
-When set to `false` model profiles are left out of the response.
+When set to `false`, model profiles are left out of the response.

 ### Example: Returning all tasks and models on a specific node